yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 ## Workflow Prior To The Jump
+In order to effectively implement this tool and ensure a smooth workflow, I will provide a detailed explanation of the process.
+Then, we will move forward and complete each step in a step-by-step manner, carefully following the guidelines and paying close attention to detail in order to achieve the desired results!

 1- Install Prometheus: You can install Prometheus on your own server or use a managed service such as Prometheus as a Service.